 Below is some information regarding this matter as related to different courses.
 Most of our students are enrolling in A358 Bachelor of Film and Digital Media.
 This is a popular program which has a strong intake in Trimester 2 and hence a large number of units on offer.
 A similar situation exists for A300 Bachelor of Arts and A328 BA (Media and Communication).
 So for these courses there is no problem starting in July.
 There are a relatively large number of domestic students starting in Trimester 2, so socialisation, sequencing and order of subjects is not a problem in these courses.
 However, Deakin may have trouble getting your final results from Noroff in time to enrol, or you may want more time to prepare for your adventure overseas, so in most case it may be best to wait until Trimester 1.

-Due to visa regulations, all non-Australians needs to fill in this application form.
+Due to visa regulations, all non-Australians needs to fill in this pdf based application form

 No application fee!Note that you do NOT need to pay the A$55 application fee that the application form is mentioning!
 I repeat, you do not need to pay the A$55 application fee!